OpenPrinting/cups-filters/README.md

   angle - screen orientation, in degrees.
   dotshape - one of:
     0=CIRCLE, 1=REDBOOK, 2=INVERTED, 3=RHOMBOID, 4=LINE_X, 5=LINE_Y,
     6=DIAMOND1, 7=DIAMOND2, 8=ROUNDSPOT
+  gamma - value from 1 to 99, fraction of exponent gamma (pix ^ 0.xx)

 spot is a halftone algorithm from PDF specification,
-  frequency, angle - same as for genordered
+  frequency, angle, gamma - same as for genordered
   dotshape - one of:
     0=SimpleDot 1=InvertedSimpleDot 2=DoubleDot 3=InvertedDoubleDot
     4=CosineDot 5=Double 6=InvertedDouble 7=Line 8=LineX 9=LineY 10=Round